SonoScape Launches Latest High-end Ultrasound Systems - the Elite Series | 10.09.20 | finanzen.ch

 SonoScape Launches Latest High-end Ultrasound Systems - the Elite Series

 SHENZHEN, China, Sept.
-9, 2020 /CNW/ -- SonoScape Medical Corporation introduced today its new generation high-end ultrasound systems: the ELITE series, integrating artificial intelligent solutions, advanced features, and remarkably improved system processing capability.
+10, 2020 /PRNewswire/ -- SonoScape Medical Corporation introduced today its new generation high-end ultrasound systems: the ELITE series, integrating artificial intelligent solutions, advanced features, and remarkably improved system processing capability.

 The ideal and value-backed choice: With a pool of the parts that are used in the high-end models, as well as components with similar design principles, the ELITE series is a wealth of technology advancement lying on the cutting edge SonoScape engineering core - Wis+ intelligent ultrasound platform.
 Features such as AI-based automated tools like S-Fetus, Auto OB and lucid imaging technologies are built into the platform as standard, making the lineup a value-backed choice beyond expectations.